 Are you interested in participating in a psychedelic clinical trial?
-Studies are now enrolling heathy participants and individuals with specific health conditions.
-Search the map or list below by psychedelic substance, location, health condition, and study status.
-Enroll today in psychedelic research trials!
+Studies are now enrolling participants with specific health conditions.
+Search the map below or list below by psychedelic substance, location, health condition, and study status.
+Enroll today in a psychedelic research trial!

-You could be eligible to participate in a psychedelic clinical trial for research.
-Psychedelic studies in various stages, enroll both healthy volunteers and individuals with specific mental health conditions.
+You could be eligible to participate in a psychedelic clinical trial for the purpose of research.
+Psychedelic studies, in various stages, enroll both healthy volunteers and individuals with specific mental health conditions.
 Below is an up-to-date and searchable compilation of psychedelic clinical trials registered on clinicaltrials.gov.

 When you find a study location in your area that you may be a fit for, contact the study sites through the listings in the clinical trial records provided below.
 You can also find more information about enrollment on clinical trial sponsors’ websites or clinical registry sites by country.